cloudflare/cloudflare-docs/content/security-center/investigate/change-categorization.md

 ## Change categorization in Investigate

-When you search for a domain, you can see an option to request to change categorization under the **Domain Overview**.
+When you search for a domain, you can request to change its categorization under the **Domain Overview**.

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account.
 2. Go to **Security Center** > **Investigate**.